 With that said, we can take a guess about some of the operators we expect to be in the first group of launches, if not the actual first to do so.
 These operators either have launched early in other states, have partnered with casino development entities in Virginia, or both.

 Time and again over the past few years, DraftKings Sportsbook has proven itself to be one of the finest and one of the first sportsbooks to launch in multiple states.
-Between the company’s hunger to expand and its incredibly innovative app, DraftKings has far exceeded the confines of its DFS roots in places like New Jersey, Pennsylvania and Colorado.
+Between the company’s hunger to expand and its incredibly innovative app, DraftKings has far exceeded the confines of its DFS roots in places like New Jersey and Pennsylvania.
+DraftKings has since released a Colorado sports betting app among other states.
 DraftKings has set up shop in every new sports betting state so far, so there’s no reason to assume that Virginia will get left out.

 It should come as no surprise that FanDuel Sportsbook is likely to be in the mix.
 FanDuel, as a company, has been involved in some capacity with betting on sports for more than a decade, and company ownership has been quite forthright about expanding beyond its pioneering work in daily fantasy sports.
 A quick, intuitive app with loads of great promotions has put FanDuel at the top of several sports betting states.
 Virginia should be joining that list soon.